PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/registry.rst

 example, if something stores to HKEY_CURRENT_USER\\Software\\Publisher\\AppName, when AppName is saved, Publisher will still be left, empty.
 Remove it with a line in here.

+Some more description of how this works and what it can be used to do is available in :ref:`Dealing with the registry <topics-registry-cleanupifempty>`.

 **Example:** ``1=HKCU\Software\Publisher``